 - devote some of your spare time to doing something new, such as setting up recycling bins in a place that doesn’t have them and taking the stuff collected in them to be recycled.
 Keep a tally of the resources your project conserves–even if you decide you can’t continue it after Easter, you will have made a difference!

-- fast from taking out the trash, or reduce your garbage by recycling things you haven’t been bothering to recycle, starting a compost heap, finding new uses for trash, and avoiding food waste.
+- fast from taking out the trash, or reduce your garbage by recycling more things, starting a compost heap, finding new uses for trash, and avoiding food waste.
 Remember that garbage is not gone when the truck takes it away from your curb: Either it goes to a landfill forever, or it’s incinerated and we have to breathe bits of it.

 - fast from fast food.
 Not only is it packaged in a lot of garbage, but most chains use the least expensive ingredients available–that means factory farming, synthetic nitrogen fertilizer, chemical runoff, and soil depletion–and standardize their menus by trucking food across the country.